UAlberta-CMPUT401/course-docs/docs/course-outline.md

 Thus, the breakpoints change from semester to semester.
 However, these changes do not depend on the class average, they depend on the percentage that demonstrates different levels in the table above!

-For more information, see the "Percentages and Letter Grades" document on eClass.

 ### Statement of Expectations for AI Use